ncphillips/makersasylum.com/memberships.md

     2. Opportunity to learn and grow
     3. Meet new people

     How many: 5 members/month on a renewal basis.
-Help us understand you better by filling a form
+Membership subject to review of your application.
+Help us understand you better by filling this form.
 published: false

 ---